 50-year-old ruined cargo boat now abandoned and believed to be haunted.

-In the morning, we explored the Overbridge resort.
-Even though it was a little rough around the edges and not as nice looking as its website presented, we ended up liking the relaxed and picturesque vibe of the place.
-The staff of the resort was also extremely welcoming.
+In the morning, we explored Overbridge Lodge.
+While it was a bit rough around the edges and not as polished as its website suggested, we quickly grew to appreciate its relaxed, picturesque vibe.
+The staff was also incredibly welcoming, which added to the charm of the place.

 The infinity pool full of Suriname River water overlooking a 50-year-old ruined cargo boat now abandoned and believed to be haunted.